Decline of newspapers: Crisis

 As the demand for news has exploded, so have consumers of the output of newspapers.
 Both nytimes.com and washingtonpost.com, for instance, rank among the top 20 global news sites.
 But those consumers are now reading newspapers online for free, and although newspapers have been able to convert some of that viewership into ad dollars, it is a trickle compared to previous sources.
-At most newspapers, Web advertising accounts for only 10–15% of revenues.
+At most newspapers, Web advertising accounts for only 10%–15% of revenues.

 Some observers have compared the dilemma to that faced by the music industry.
 "What's going on in the news business is a lot like what's happening with music," said editor Paul Steiger, a 43-year journalism veteran, who further added that free distribution of content through the Internet has caused "a total collapse of the business model".

 The revenue streams that newspapers counted on to subsidize their product have changed irrevocably: in 2008, according to a study by the Pew Research Center, more people in the United States got their news for free on the Internet than paid for it by buying a newspaper or magazine.
 "With newspapers entering bankruptcy even as their audience grows, the threat is not just to the companies that own them, but also the news itself," observed writer David Carr of The New York Times in a January 2009 column.

 The closure of local newspapers has created a phenomenon of news deserts.
 A June 2022 report estimates that approximately 70 million Americans live in a county with one or no local news organization.

 Outlook

 In 2016, for the third year in a row, the CareerCast survey of the best and worst jobs in the U.S. reports that a newspaper reporter is the worst career.
 It pointed to fewer job prospects because of publications closing down, and declining ad revenue providing less money for salaries.
 Being an over the air broadcaster was the third worst, and advertising sales is in the bottom 10.
 Average annual salary for print journalists is $37,200.

 Depending on location and circumstances, each specific newspaper will face varied threats and changes.
 In some cases, new owners have increased their reliance on print, not trying to rely a lot more on digital services.
 However, in most cases, there is an attempt to find new revenue sources online that are less based on print sales.
 How much further ad sales will decline cannot be predicted with accuracy.

 Ultimately, the newspaper of the future may bear little resemblance to the newsprint edition familiar to older readers.
-It may become a hybrid, part-print and part-Internet, or perhaps eventually, as has happened with several newspapers, including the Seattle Post-Intelligencer, The Christian Science Monitor and The Ann Arbor News, Internet only.
+It may become a hybrid, part-print and part-Internet, or perhaps eventually, as has happened with several newspapers, including the Seattle Post-Intelligencer, The Christian Science Monitor, The Ann Arbor News, and the Austrian Wiener Zeitung Internet only.
 In the meantime, the transition from the printed page to whatever comes next will likely be fraught with challenges, both for the newspaper industry and for its consumers.